Kuifje02/vrpy/docs/vrp_variants.rst

 In this variant, when a customer is visited, two operations are done simultaneously.
 Some good is delivered, and some waste material is picked-up.
 The amount that is picked-up is set with the ``collect`` attribute, on each node, and the ``distribution_collection`` attribute is set to ``True.``
+The total load must not exceed the vehicle's capacity.

 Following the above example: